basdirks/dragonfly/README.md

 - The type of the condition (inferred by the argument) must be compatible with
 the type of the field to which it is applied.
 - The name of each argument must be unique.
-- The type of each argument must be a primitive type or a model or enum that is defined elsewhere.
+- The type of each argument must be a scalar type.
+- If the return type is a reference, there must exist an enum or model with that
+name inside the application.
 - Each argument must be used at least once in the where clause.
 - An argument may not be an array or a model.